bodrick/awesome/TOPICS.md

 ## rules

 *   [ardalis/DDD-NoDuplicates](https://github.com/ardalis/DDD-NoDuplicates) - Some design approaches to enforcing a business rule requiring no duplicates.
 Domain driven design.

+## maui

+*   [CommunityToolkit/dotnet](https://github.com/CommunityToolkit/dotnet) - .NET Community Toolkit is a collection of helpers and APIs that work for all .NET developers and are agnostic of any specific UI platform.
+The toolkit is maintained and published by Microsoft, and part of the .NET Foundation.
+*   [dotnet/maui](https://github.com/dotnet/maui) - .NET MAUI is the .NET Multi-platform App UI, a framework for building native device applications spanning mobile, tablet, and desktop.

 ## netframework